 - 1. Up to two weeks of lost wages for trauma for each spouse, parent or child of the direct victim.
 (Does not have to be consecutive days.) - 2.
 Up to two weeks of lost wages for trauma for the individual who assumes the financial obligation to pay the funeral home/burial expense.
-(For crimes occurring on or after 12/12/09.)
 (Does not have to be consecutive days.) - 3.
 Up to two days (not to exceed five days depending on circumstances) of lost wages for an eligible claimant to make the funeral/burial arrangements. - 4.
 Up to two days (not to exceed five days depending on circumstances) and (minus any days used in #3 above) for an eligible claimant to accompany the body/remains to an alternate location for interment.